nqmn/adddosdn/dataset_generation/TEST.md

 1.  **Continuous Collection:** The `collect_flow_stats` function runs in a separate thread, continuously polling the Ryu controller's `/flows` API endpoint.
 2.  **Real-time Timestamping:** Each time flow statistics are collected, the current system timestamp (`datetime.now().timestamp()`) is recorded for the flow entries.
 3.  **Overall Scenario Timeline:** A single, comprehensive `flow_label_timeline` is defined in the `main` function.
 This timeline spans the entire duration of the traffic generation scenario, with precise start and end times for each phase (Initialization, Normal, Traditional Attacks, Adversarial Attacks, Cooldown).
-4.  **Robust Time Matching:** To account for potential delays in flow reporting by the controller and the persistence of flow entries in the flow table (which can linger for several seconds after the actual traffic has ceased), a small epsilon (e.g., 0.1 seconds) is added to the `end_time` of each phase in the `flow_label_timeline`.
+4.  **Robust Time Matching:** To account for potential delays in flow reporting by the controller and the persistence of flow entries in the flow table (which can linger for several seconds after a phase's nominal end), a small epsilon (e.g., 0.1 seconds) is added to the `end_time` of each phase in the `flow_label_timeline`.
 This ensures that flow records collected slightly after a phase's nominal end are still correctly associated with that phase's label.
 5.  **Label Assignment:** For each collected flow entry, its `timestamp` is compared against this overall `flow_label_timeline` using the `_get_label_for_timestamp` helper function.
     *   `Label_multi`: Assigned the specific attack type or 'normal' based on the current timestamp's position within the `flow_label_timeline`.
     *   `Label_binary`: Assigned `1` for any attack type and `0` for 'normal' traffic.